National Apology Day (13 February)

 Find more information on the Reconciliation website.

-NAIDOC Week (first week of July)
+NAIDOC Week (generally first week of July)

 National Aborigines and Islanders Day Observance Committee (NAIDOC) Week traces its origins to the emergence of Aboriginal groups in the 1920s and the National Day Of Mourning, becoming a full week of events in the 1990s.

-Held in the first full week of July, it is a time to celebrate Aboriginal and Torres Strait Islander history, culture and achievements.
+Generally held in the first full week of July, it is a time to celebrate Aboriginal and Torres Strait Islander history, culture and achievements.

 Redland City Council celebrates NAIDOC week each year with community projects and events such as the NAIDOC War Memorabilia display in 2014.